matrix-org/synapse/docs/usage/configuration/config_documentation.md

 listed here, since they correspond to unroutable addresses.)

 This must be specified if `url_preview_enabled` is set.
-It is recommended that you uncomment and use the following list as a starting point.
+It is recommended that you use the following example list as a starting point.

-Note: The value is ignored when an HTTP proxy is in use
+Note: The value is ignored when an HTTP proxy is in use.

 Example configuration:
 ```